nautobot/nautobot-app-ssot/docs/admin/upgrade.md

 These steps will help prevent issues during `nautobot-ssot` upgrades.
 Always back up your data and thoroughly test your configuration after these changes.

 !!! note
     It's possible to allow conflicting apps to remain in `PLUGINS` during the upgrade process.
-You can specify the following environment variable in `development/development.env` to allow conflicting apps:
+You can specify the following environment variable to allow conflicting apps (see `development/development.env` for an example):

     ```bash
     NAUTOBOT_SSOT_ALLOW_CONFLICTING_APPS=True